 Runway of Hope

-My name is Chelsey Holland and I am currently a Senior at Auburn University.
+My name is Chelsey Holland.
 I want you to know that any and everything is possible.

 As an infant, my mother Crystal Holland, was involved in an automobile accident.
 Her mother's car was hit by a drunk driver.
 The car exploded killing her mother, as well as, her grandmother.
 They both suffered from severe burn injuries and later died from infection.
 My mother, however, survived.
 As a small baby, 75 percent of her body suffered from third degree burns.
 The burns also lead to her having deformities with her left hand.